bitsforeveryone/cptc-tools/README.md

 approval prior to the competition.
 The submission deadline will be a minimum of two (2) weeks prior to any CPTC event."

+# Config Wizard (config.py)

+A wizard to help you set the IP address ranges and hosts in scope for the competition.
+This will generate a config file that can be used by the other tools.

+# Super Nmap (super_nmap.py)

+ A wrapper for nmap that automatically converts the output to html and caches hosts in the config file for more scans.

+ Run `python3 super_nmap.py -h` for help